 A hallmark of HBR research is the ecology of headwater streams and their watersheds (e.g., Fisher and Likens 1972, Bernhardt et al. 2005).
-Bluelines on USGS topographic maps, the standard inventory of streams in the US, are very incomplete, representing <10% of perennial stream channel length at HBR, and not accounting for an even greater length of seasonally flowing streams (Zimmer et al. 2013).
+Headwater streams across the Hubbard Brook valley display a surprisingly high chemical diversity (e.g. in pH, FIG. 18- Valley wide stream pH) (Likens and Buso 2006, McGuire et al. 2014).
+This same chemical diversity of streams is present at the small watershed scale when the entire channel network is sampled at a fine spatial scale (Zimmer et al. (2013).
+These patterns add a great deal of diversity to, and challenge the conceptual model of, controls on stream chemistry presented by Johnson et al. (1981).
+Moreover, bluelines on USGS topographic maps, the standard inventory of streams in the US, are very incomplete, representing <10% of perennial stream channel length at HBR, and not accounting for an even greater length of seasonally flowing streams (Zimmer et al. 2013).
 These small headwater stream reaches are dynamic ecotonal systems where hydrologic processes mediate the export of dissolved material such as DOC (Gannon et al. 2015) and N (Wexler et al. 2014).
 We will undertake a new initiative to extend mapping of the complete stream network to the entire HBR valley.
+We propose to address the following question:

-This will entail detailed mapping of perennial and temporary streams by direct observation in selected catchments, identifying topographic signatures of flow-permanence/intermittence in these mapped sections, and then using topographic analysis of detailed LiDAR derived DEMs to extend stream mapping to the entire valley.
+Approach.We will undertake detailed mapping of perennial and temporary streams by direct observation in selected catchments, identifying topographic signatures of flow-permanence/intermittence in these mapped sections, and then using topographic analysis of detailed LiDAR derived DEMs to extend stream mapping to the entire valley.
 Direct observations in other catchments will validate the modeled stream distribution.

-Headwater streams across the Hubbard Brook valley display a surprisingly high chemical diversity (e.g. in pH, FIG. 18- Valley wide stream pH) (Likens and Buso 2006, McGuire et al. 2014).
-This same chemical diversity of streams is present at the small watershed scale when the entire channel network is sampled at a fine spatial scale (Zimmer et al. (2013).
-These patterns add a great deal of diversity to, and challenge the conceptual model of, controls on stream chemistry presented by Johnson et al. (1981).
-We will combine mapping of the distribution of hydropedologic units at the catchment scale with detailed stream channel inventory to derive a new, more general model of the controls of catchment structure on longitudinal gradients in stream chemistry, and ultimately in the hydrologic export of nutrients from headwater catchments.
+We will also combine mapping of the distribution of hydropedologic units at the catchment scale with detailed stream channel inventory to derive a new, more general model of the controls of catchment structure on longitudinal gradients in stream chemistry, and ultimately in the hydrologic export of nutrients from headwater catchments.

-2.5.3 Spatial patterns of animal populations (Research team: Ayres, Lowe, Christenson, TerHofstede…)
+2.5.3 Spatial patterns of animal populations (Research team: Ayres, Lowe, Christenson, TerHofstede, Holmes…)